DynamoDS/RefineryPrimer/01-introduction/README.md

 * common approaches used
 * related concepts

-Let’s start by looking at something you’re likely to be familiar with and already using today: computational design.
+Let’s start by looking at something you are likely to be familiar with and already using today: computational design.